2017 Toulon Tournament squads

 The 2017 Toulon Tournament was an international association football tournament held in Bouches-du-Rhône, France.
 The twelve national teams involved in the tournament were required to register a squad of 20 players; only players in these squads were eligible to take part in the tournament.

 Each squad was composed of Under-20 players.
 All ages as of start of the tournament.

+Players in boldface have been capped at full international level at some point in their career.